Suzuki Motor says it will buy back VW stake as court settles feud

 Suzuki said it foresees no impact on its full-year earnings.

 The Japanese automaker's shares climbed as much as 4.6 percent early on Monday, before trading flat.
-That still outperformed a 1.2 percent decline in the benchmark Nikkei average .N225.
+That still outperformed a 1.2 percent decline in the benchmark Nikkei average.

-"While we believe investors might react favorably to news of the share buyback, we basically think all of this is already priced in," JPMorgan analyst Akira Kishimoto wrote in a report.
+"While we believe investors might react favourably to news of the share buyback, we basically think all of this is already priced in," JPMorgan analyst Akira Kishimoto wrote in a report.

 VW said in a statement it would not know the impact on its balance sheet or profits until it has coordinated the sale of the Suzuki shares.
 "We have already retained an investment bank and will in the next few days consult with the bank and our lawyers over the next steps to be taken."